 Multi-level marketer Nu Skin Enterprises keeps itself busy exfoliating and polishing.
-It offers 200-plus personal care products, including cleansers, toners, and anti-aging skin care products, through a global network of 950,000 independent distributors, sales reps, and preferred customers.
+It offers 200-plus personal care products, including cleansers, toners, and anti-aging skin care products, through a global network of 994,000 independent distributors, sales reps, and preferred customers.
 It also sells cosmetics, fragrances, hair care items, and mouthwash.
-Nu Skin has its foot in the door in 50-plus global markets, including cherished China.
+Nu Skin has its foot in the door in 50-plus global markets, including China.
 Its Pharmanex unit sells LifePak nutritional supplements.
-Its Big Planet subsidiary offers personal and small-business technology and communications products, as well as Internet and long-distance services.
+Its Big Planet subsidiary offers personal and small-business technology and communications products, as well as internet and long-distance services.
 Nu Skin was founded in 1984 by its former chairman Blake Roney.

-The company operates through Nu Skin (61% of sales), its proprietary brand of anti-aging personal care products, including the ageLOC line of skin care and nutritional items; and Pharmanex, distributor of the LifePak brand and other nutritional supplements.
+The company operates through Nu Skin (61% of sales), its proprietary brand of anti-aging personal care products, including the ageLOC line of skin care and nutritional items, and Pharmanex, distributor of the LifePak brand and other nutritional supplements.

 Sales and Marketing

 Nu Skin is betting on rapid growth in the global anti-aging market as Baby Boomers in the US and skin-obsessed women in Asia fuel demand for its products.
 Since entering China in 2003, the company has expanded to more than 50 cities in 15 provinces.
 The company employs a separate sales model in China in order to comply with anti-multi-level-marketing laws.

 Brigham Young University graduate Blake Roney and his sister, Nedra, came up with the idea for Nu Skin in 1984 while pondering the amount of fillers in personal care products.
 They compiled a list of beneficial ingredients, came up with $5,000 (from friend and present SVP Sandra Tillotson), and found a manufacturer to make their product -- and Nu Skin International was born.
 Roney was dead-set against incurring debt, so he decided to use multilevel marketing to push the products.
 Such marketing systems are often accused of being illegal pyramid schemes, and Nu Skin has drawn the attention of many attorneys general across the US.